 - 1 cup milk

-- - Add carrot.
+- Add the carrot.
 Stir over medium heat, for 4 minutes.

-- - Add hot water.
-Let simmer until water evaporates.
+- Add hot water and let it simmer until the water evaporates.

-- - Gajar ka halwa is done when the milk evaporates.
+- Gajar ka halwa is done when the milk evaporates but the mixture is in a creamy consistency.